jorisrietveld/jorisrietveld/README.md

 ## 📣 About me

-I am a software developer from the Netherlands and live currently in the city Winschoten.
+I am a software developer from the Netherlands and live currently in Winschoten.
 I started programming because I wanted to create a website for my bamboo, palm tree and exotic plants growing hobby.
-I really liked creating a state of the art CMS with complete with hardcoded credentials and modern "table based design", so I decided to switch education.
-After 4 years I left there with a degree in software engineering but, wanted to go a bit (no pun intended) deeper and stated learning embedded development at NHLStenden.
-Unfortunately I quit after 3 years because I didn't pas the Dutch spell test, that is required to get a propedeuse and to start a internschip.
+I really enjoyed creating a state of the art CMS, complete with hardcoded credentials and modern "table based design", so I decided to switch education from horticulture to software development.
+After 4 years I left there with a degree in software engineering but, wanted to go a bit deeper (no pun intended) and stated to learn about embedded development at NHLStenden.
+Unfortunately I quit after 3 years because I didn't pas the Dutch spell test, which is required to get a propedeuse.
+I deceided to move to french and work there, but moved back in 2021 to go back to univercity but this time at Hanze in groningen.

-Long story short, I spend 7 years learning programming which I still love to do, but I dropped out of University because of Dutch Spelling.
-I would love to make a living on writing code and currently looking for a job.

 ![Operating System](https://img.shields.io/badge/Operating%20System-Arch%20Linux-blue?style=flat-square&logo=arch-linux)
 &nbsp;&nbsp;